The Twins Almanac for July

 Santana Has Fifth-Straight Double-Digit K Game

-Johan Santana notches double-digit strikeouts in his fifth consecutive game.
+Johan Santana notched double-digit strikeouts in his fifth consecutive game on this date in 2004.
 He had three previous three-game streaks, and had double-digit strikeouts in 9 of 12 games.
-No other Twins pitcher has had double-digit strikeouts in more than two games in a row.
+No other Twins pitcher has had double-digit strikeouts in even two games in a row!
+(In franchise history, Camilo Pascual and Walter Johnson each had a three-game double-digit strikeout streak with the Washington Senators.)

 See double-digit strikeout streaks in Twins history on Baseball Referencewww.Baseball-Reference.com/tiny/Rt3nV